dywisor/kernelconfig/doc/rst/devguide.rst

 ``ConfigChoices`` is the Python-level interface for modifying kernel configurations.
-It receives a number of modification requests and stores them in a *decisions dict*.
+It receives a number of modification requests and stores them in a temporary *decisions dict*.

 A request is of the form ``want <value> for <config option>`` or ``want any of <values> for <config option>``.